Maryland’s most powerful Black politician targets the nation’s strongest police protections

 “I can only speak for the House,” she said.
 “I can’t speak for the other side.”

 Sen. William C. Smith Jr. (D-Montgomery), who chairs the Senate Judicial Proceedings Committee, has said he would like to see the bill of rights replaced, not completely repealed.

-Senate President Bill Ferguson (D-Baltimore City) has not taken a position.
+Senate President Bill Ferguson (D-Baltimore City) said in a text message Wednesday that repealing the statute “is a necessary step to rebuilding community trust but alone will not achieve the results Marylanders expect.
+Banning chokeholds, use of force standards, whistleblower protections, enhanced transparency, psychological counseling, standards for investigations of police misconduct, and more are all necessary parts of a complete package to restore trust in policing that we expect to pass this session.”

 The influential Maryland Fraternal Order of Police has vowed to vigorously fight attempts to repeal the law and has already begun inviting lawmakers to lunch briefings and “shoot/don’t shoot” trainings that emphasize the dangers and split-second decisions officers face.